diego-cecatto/minimal-timiline/README.md

 ## Pattern

-This pattern is not only to present a single component but is also prepared to recieve anothers pages.
-The idea is to have a component that can be used in different projects and can be easily maintained.
+This pattern is not only designed to present a single component but is also prepared to receive other pages.
+The idea is that if your website grows in the future, you can use this pattern to create new pages.

-Under actions you can found the follow structure
+### Folder structure

 src <br/>
 |\_\_ actions <br/>